Scroll Down To Order

 Kept secret for decades from the general public, except for a magazine ad which I found, the attack was shot in color by motion picture cameramen in 8 and 16mm film by 6 different people; 4 were in the U.S. Navy, one rare film for the archives

-is from navyman CWO4 Clyde Daughtry (in duotone)
+is from sailor CWO4 Clyde Daughtry (in duotone)

 Dec 8---Bangkok, capital of Thailand, occupied by Japan.
 Britain declares war on Japan.
 Congress declares war on Japan.
 Below is the declaration of war by President Franklin D. Roosevelt on Mon.
 Dec 8. (press)